MohammedAliKhan3/school-website/README.md

 ## 💬 Chatbot Integration

-The website includes an AI-powered chatbot integrated using an external API (e.g., OpenAI or custom bot).
+The website includes an AI-powered chatbot integrated using an external API .
 It is embedded via JavaScript and appears as a floating widget.

 ### Example Features
 - Responds to common questions like school timings, admissions, contact info